 Why everyone involved in clinical research should read the revision of ICH E8

-In the shadow of the new European Clinical Trial Regulation, which finally entered into application on 31 January 2022, revision 1 (R1) of ICH Guideline E8 on general considerations for clinical studies was adopted by the (global) Regulatory Members of the ICH Assembly on 06 October 2021.
+In the shadow of the new European Clinical Trial Regulation, which finally entered into application on 31 January 2022, revision 1 (R1) of ICH Guideline E8 on general considerations for clinical studies was adopted by the (global) Regulatory Members of the ICH Assembly on 06 October 2021 and implemented in the EU about six months later.

 ICH E8 (R1) is an important step forward in the renovation of GCP that was announced by the ICH in 2017.
 The guideline builds on the risk-based quality approach that was incorporated in the in 2016 adopted revision 2 of ICH E6 and puts emphasis on bringing quality not only in the conduct, but also in the design of a clinical study.